-30 years ago this week, my longtime friend, Peter Green, and I were driving to our Harvard graduate school classes when we heard on the radio that Massachusetts Governor Michael Dukakis was about to vote at his local elementary school in nearby Brookline.
+32 years ago this week, my longtime compadre, Peter Green, and I were driving to our Harvard graduate school classes when we heard on the radio that Massachusetts Governor Michael Dukakis was about to vote at his local elementary school in nearby Brookline.
 “Hey, when can we ever see a man running for president vote in that election?
-Let’s go check it out!”
-I exclaimed.
+WE HAVE TO BE THERE!”
+I bellowed.

-My buddy, Peter, was all for it.
-A few weeks previously, another teacher friend, Dave Wall, was driving me to a class when we heard that former President Jimmy Carter was being interviewed by a news reporter from WBZ Channel 4 at the station’s Soldiers Field Road near Harvard.
-We veered toward the studio’s front entrance, waited outside, and then greeted President Carter when he exited the building.
-Dave and I ended up conversing with the nation’s 39th chief executive for more than five minutes until his Secret Service detail reminded Mr. Carter that he had another appointment.
+Peter was all for it.
+A few weeks previously, another teacher friend, Dave Wall, was giving me a lift to Harvard Yard when we heard that former President Jimmy Carter was at the old WBZ TV studios on Soldiers Field Road, three miles from Widener Library.
+Dave and I veered toward the studio’s front entrance, waited outside, and then greeted ex-President Carter when he exited the building.
+Dave and I ended up conversing with the nation’s 39th chief executive for more than five minutes until his Secret Service detail reminded Mr. Carter that he had to catch a plane.

-A minute or so later, the Klieg lights fired up, and a string of reporters emerged surrounded by the Secret Service.
-Suddenly, Governor Dukakis and Mrs. Dukakis strolled out of the school amidst a flurry of media surrounding them.
+A minute or so later, the Klieg lights fired up, and a string of reporters and the Secret Service swarmed around the candidate.
+Governor and Mrs. Dukakis then strolled out of the school amidst the tumult.

-“Mike Dukakis from Brookline,” the Governor said to me.
+“Mike Dukakis from Brookline,” the Governor effusively greeted me.

 “Shaun Kelly from Wellesley,” I replied.
 “I have already voted for you today, Sir!”

-Peter and I were so astounded by the entire experience that we blew off our classes and ended up drinking way too-many-beers at the Cask ‘N Flagon, which overlooks Fenway Park.
+In the end, Peter Green and I were both so galvanized by the entire experience that we blew off our classes and ended up drinking way too-many-beers at the legendary Cask ‘N Flagon, adjacent to Fenway Park.

 Thus, if anyone ever asks me, “Have you ever conversed with a presidential candidate just after he or she voted in his or her district on election day?”
 I can answer in the affirmative.
 After all, life is what happens to us when we’re making other plans.